ypanshin/pi-tree-watering/README.md

 # PI Tree Watering System
-The automatic watering system to water christmas tree with monitoring.
+The automatic watering system to water Christmas trees with monitoring.

 ## Devices
 - [Raspberry PI any model](https://amzn.to/3nE8tsk)
 - [Relay JQC-3FF-S-Z](https://amzn.to/38jBsez)
-- [Moisture Censor](https://amzn.to/3h5OksS) Do not recommend this one, as it only hold for one week, after it broke because of rust.
-I already ordered another sensor type for test.
+- [Moisture Sensor](https://amzn.to/3h5OksS) Do not recommend this one, as it only holds for one week after it broke because of rust.
+I already ordered another sensor type for the test.
 However, I used the sensor's processor.
 - [Water Pump](https://amzn.to/2WwcDGI)

 ## Storage [JsonBox](https://jsonbox.io/)